Xiao-Fang-12138/DeepEIC_encrypted_image_compression/README.md

 ### 1. Training

-To train the DeepEIC model from scratch, use the `train.py` script.
+To train the DeepELIC model from scratch, use the `train.py` script.
 You need to specify the paths for the training and testing datasets, as well as an experiment name.

 ```bash
 python train.py -d /path/to/train_dataset -d_test /path/to/test_dataset -exp my_experiment --cuda